Complain when the car workshop has made a mistake

 - The company has either rejected your claims or has not responded within a reasonable time.

-- The amount you and the company are in dispute about is SEK 1,000 or more.
-You cannot include the application fee to ARN.
+- The amount you and the company disagree on exceeds the value limit set by ARN.
+You cannot include the fee for filing with ARN.

 - You file the complaint within one year from the first time you complained to the company.